Merit Systems Protection Board (MSPB)

 The MSPB has been entitled with adjudicating power, meaning that the CSRA empowered the MSPB to settle legal disputes and appeals within its jurisdiction, and its decisions are legally binding.
 As a Federal Employee, you have the right to engage in discovery and request a hearing with the MSPB if you believe you have been treated unfairly.
 The Bell Law Group handles cases involving removals, suspensions over 14 days, Disability Retirement actions (FERS and CSRS), involuntary retirements and/or resignations, involuntary transfers, actions resulting in reduced compensation, unfavorable suitability determinations, IRA appeals (whistleblower retaliation), and the Uniformed Services Employment and Reemployment Act (USERRA) claims.

 A Federal Employee’s due process according to the CSRA includes notice, charges against the employee, an opportunity to respond (verbally and in writing), representation by counsel, and a written decision by an MSPB administrative judge.
 You have the right to appeal the decision according to the law, and the agency may petition the Board for review.
-The process is complicated, and each step is reviewed carefully by the MSPB, so the counsel of an experienced attorney will give you the strongest possible chance for an outcome in your favor.Contact Our Federal Employment Law Firm for a Free Consultation
+The process is complicated, and each step is reviewed carefully by the MSPB, so the counsel of an experienced attorney will give you the strongest possible chance for an outcome in your favor.Contact Our Federal Employment Law Firm for a Free Strategy Session

 If you believe your agency wrongfully took action against you that has negatively impacted your career, reach out to our national law firm.
 With offices in Washington, D.C., New York and Miami, we are available to represent federal employees located anywhere in the country.
-Call us today at 855-566-2355 or contact our federal employment law firm online to schedule your free consultation.
+Call us today at 855-566-2355 or contact our federal employment law firm online to schedule your free strategy session.
 We are here to aggressively represent your rights before the Merit Systems Protections Board.